 Thirona’s lung quantification software offers analysis of chest CT scans based on artificial intelligence, aiding in the detection, evaluation, and treatment planning of lung diseases.
-Analysis provided by the software include quantifications of anatomical volumes, disease distributions, airway morphology, vascular morphology, and fissure completeness.
+Analysis provided by the software include quantifications of anatomical volumes, disease distributions, airway morphology, vascular morphology, fissure completeness, and analysis of COVID related abnormalities.

 Last updated: March 20, 2020